rev1853/garuda-defi-assets/art-staking.md

   * Fully on-chain, no voucher handling
 * **Disadvantages:**

   * Need to provide some lunc for push gas fee.
 Estimation gas fee each push: 20 lunc, for 1 hour update, we need 480 lunc each day.
-The update interval can be adjusted if the art token traffic is high.
+The update interval can be adjusted if the ART token traffic is high.

 ---